dennislee22/dennislee22.github.io/docs/cdppvc/baseconfig.md

 ## LDAP User in Ranger

-1. After successful Ranger usersync's integration with the external LDAP server, log in Ranger dashboard as admin user and check that the ldap user(s) in LDAP server has successfully been synced and updated in Ranger.
+1. After successful Ranger usersync's integration with the external LDAP server, log in Ranger dashboard as admin user and check that the LDAP user(s) in LDAP server has successfully been synced and updated in Ranger.

     ![](../../assets/images/cdpbase/ranger1.png)